loop512/tools/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - '📄 main.py': Loads codeword features and their corresponding labels, and generates a 3D visualization of the features.

 The '📁 Heatmap/' directory contains code for visualizing (Heatmap) codeword features.:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - '📁 data/': Stores the original data.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - '📁 code/': Contains code for visualizing (Heatmap) codeword features.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - '📄 main.py': Read data from the 'data/' folder and generate heatmaps based on the mutual information (MI) and distance correlation (dCor) matrices.

 **More tools will be further updated in the near future.**

 We release these tools, which have been used in the following papers, to enable further research.
-Proper citation of the associated publications would be greatly appreciated when these tools are used：
+Proper citation of the associated publications would be greatly appreciated when these tools are used:
 1. C. Zhang, S. Jiang, Z. Chen, and J. Qian, "MSSN: Multi-Stream Steganalysis Network for Detection of QIM-based Steganography in VoIP Streams," in IEEE Transactions on Dependable and Secure Computing, doi: 10.1109/TDSC.2025.3612372.
 2. To be updated
 3. To be updated